 Before the training starts, the work place has to be adjustment.
 The patient must sit at a defined distance from the computer screen (see Training parameters) in a comfortable but fixed position.
-The chin rest accessory eases this.
+We recommend using a chin rest/head rest for training of the visual field.
 The patient must always look at the fixation point in the middle of the screen.